JohnRichard4096/JohnRichard4096/README.md

 - 🐧 **Operating Systems**: Linux
 - 💾 **Databases**: MySQL

-## Project Experience
-I have contributed to multiple projects, including enterprise applications, web applications, and data analysis tools.
-I am enthusiastic about open-source projects and enjoy sharing knowledge and experience with the community.

 ## Interests and Goals
 I am keen on continuously learning new technologies and enhancing my programming skills.
 I aim to participate in more open-source projects and contribute to the developer community.